ldalzotto/Engine/doc/docs/architecture_overview.md

 Because nodes can move in 3D space.
 The state of the Node is updated when it's position, rotation or scale has changed. <br/>
 The Scene Middlewares are the consumers of this state.
 When a Node has moved, they send events to internal systems to take this change into account. <br/>
 See ([scene middleware](scene_middleware.md)).

-# Interaction with user

-If we want to make a node display a 3D mesh, the user must :

-1. Allocate a Node and set its 3D coordinates.
-2. Allocate a mesh renderer component resource from the render middleware.
-3. Add a component to the Node and link it with the mesh renderer token.

 # Asset management